 Draw courage from Scripture and pray for others in these challenging times.

 But when everyday life gets a little heavy, like the day-in and day-out tension of these times, scriptural truth is magnified.
-We see that life is not unlike it’s been for centuries; it’s not unlike the dynamics of this story in Psalm 107:23-32 (NLT).
-Several vignettes in this passage magnify a story about professional sailors.
+We see that life is not unlike it’s been for centuries; it’s not unlike the dynamics of the following vignettes about sailors, found in Psalm 107:23-32 (NLT):

 Some went off to sea in ships, plying the trade routes of the world.